qmlbook/qmlbook/docs/javascript/javascript.rst

 You can find them also at: `JavaScript reference <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference>`_

-Here some small and limited examples how to use JS with QML.
+Here some small and limited examples of how to use JS with QML.
 They should give you an idea how you can use JS inside QML

 .. rubric:: Print all keys from QML Item